zodac/folding-stats/README.md

     - This is where all logging for *SecurityInterceptor.java* is written, detailing login attempts or access requests to WRITE operations.
 This is not printed to the console.

-### How To Extract Wildfly Logs On Container Crash
+### How To Extract Logs On Container Crash

-A volume `wildfly_logs` should exist.
+A volume `backend_logs` should exist.
 We cannot retrieve the file directly from the volume.
 Instead, we create a lightweight docker container, and attach the volume to this container.
 We can then copy the file from the container to the host system.